GoogleCloudPlatform/vertex-ai-creative-studio/README.md

 Features Gemini for prompt rewriting as well as for a critic to provide a multimodal evaluation of the generated images.

-This app is built with [Mesop](https://google.github.io/mesop), a Python-based UI framework that allows you to rapidly build web apps like this demo and internal apps.
+This app is built with [Mesop](https://google.github.io/mesop), a Python-based UI framework that enables you to rapidly build web apps like this demo and internal apps.

 ## GenMedia | Creative Studio